jacdals97/MLops_emotions/reports/README.md

 >
 > Answer:

-**Too long: 116 words**

-In total we have implemented 14 tests that are testing the three critical components of our application:
+In total we have implemented 14 tests that are testing the three critical components:
-* test_data: In order to test that the data is successfully loaded and processed, we test if the data exists, if it's being properly tokenized, and if all the labels are represented in the training data.
+* test_data: Is data successfully loaded and processed?
+We test if the data exists, if it's being properly tokenized, and if all the labels are represented in the training data.
-* test_model: To test that the model works as expected, we create a random tensor and run it through the model to see if it's outputted in the correct size and format.
+* test_model: Does model work?
+We create a random tensor and run it through the model to see if it's outputted in the correct size and format.
-* test_train: To test if the training code is working properly, we test that it loads the correct model, receives arguments through Hydra, loads the data, computes the expected metrics etc.
+* test_train: Does the training code work?
+We test that it loads the correct model, receives arguments through Hydra, loads the data, computes the expected metrics.

 ### Question 8